 - PythonExtensionModule A Python module defined through compiled, machine-native code.
-On Linux, these are typically encountered as .so files.
+On Linux, these are typically encountered as . so files.
 On Windows, .pyd files. - PythonPackageResource A non-module resource file loadable by Python resources APIs, such as those in importlib.resources. - PythonPackageDistributionResource A non-module resource file defining metadata for a Python package.
 Typically accessed via importlib.metadata.
-This is how files in \.dist-info or \.egg-info directories are represented.

-FileContent Represents the content of a filesystem file.
+This is how files in \.dist-info or \.egg-info directories are represented. - File Represents a filesystem path and its content. - FileContent Represents the content of a filesystem file.